Former Austal employees plan to file Civil Rights lawsuit over vaccine mandate

 On Sept.
 9, 2021, President Joe Biden signed an executive order requiring all employees who do business with the federal government to be vaccinated by Dec.
 8. The order covered nearly 100 million Americans.

-But employees who were fired for not getting vaccinated told WKRG News 5 that Austal has asked some of them to come back because the vaccine mandate was dropped in March of 2022.
+But employees who were fired for not getting vaccinated told WKRG News 5 that Austal has asked some of them to come back because the vaccine mandate stopped being enforced in March of 2022.

 Dasinger’s office told WKRG News 5 that the firm is filing the lawsuit because the former employees believe they were discriminated against because all of their religious exemptions regarding vaccination were denied by the company.